 Weldpundit has a detailed article on how to store stick rods, with tips for home welders.

 Welding electrode ovens are meant for professionals who must always follow the welding code or meet the project’s service requirements.

-A home welder, who wants to use low-hydrogen rods to weld something critical, must buy a small portable rod oven, the right tool for the right job.
+A home welder, who wants to use low-hydrogen rods to weld something critical, should get a small portable rod oven, the right tool for the right job.

-For typical welding of mild steel, there is no need for a welding rod oven.
+For typical welding of mild steel, there is no need for an oven.

 Relative questions for welding rod ovens

 Do stainless steel welding rods need a welding oven?

 All stainless steel stick rods need a rod oven for storage or rebaking because they are sensitive to moisture.
 You handle stainless rods the same way as low-hydrogen rods at their recommended temperatures.

 If stainless steel rods absorb moisture, you will find it hard to start the arc and complete the bead.
 As a result, you will have an ugly bead on this beautiful and expensive metal.